prius2055/Currency-Exchange-app/README.md

 I would like to thank the Microverse team for their support.

-I would also like to appreciate the creative commons team for the graphical design and inspiration
+I would also like to appreciate the creative commons team for the graphical design and particularly Nelson Sakwa the author of the design.

 > Click on this link to checkout them out.